marcusgreen/moodle-block_helpchat/README.md

 ## Usage

+### General Usage
 1. Add the Help Chat block to any page
 2. Type your message in the text area
 3. Click the "Send Message" button to submit
 4. View the AI response below the form

+### Question Editing
+When the block is added to question editing pages (such as `/question/edit.php` or question type editing pages):

+1. The block will display a context indicator showing "Question Editing Mode"
+2. Messages are automatically sent with a question editing focused prompt
+3. The AI will provide feedback on question quality, clarity, educational value, and alignment with learning objectives

+### Example Question Editing Prompts
+- "Review this multiple choice question for clarity and educational value"
+- "Suggest improvements for this essay question"
+- "Check if this question aligns with Bloom's taxonomy level"
+- "Provide feedback on the difficulty level of this question"

 The system prompt (configured globally or per instance) will be prepended to your message before sending to the AI, allowing you to provide context or instructions.